SQLAlchemy 2.0 Documentation

 which takes place only engine-wide.

 Two phase transactions are not supported under cx_Oracle due to poor driver support.
-The newer python-oracledb dialect however does support two phase transactions and should be preferred.
+The newer python-oracledb dialect however does support two phase transactions.

 Precision Numerics¶